Self-Publishing And Page Layout For Microsoft Word

 Line Spacing – There isn’t a hard and fast rule for line spacing, but increase the space between paragraphs slightly.
 Usually, 1.25 normal spacing is enough.
 For the lines themselves, there isn’t any need to provide additional spacing.

 Text Size – Text should be 12 points.
-If you’re publishing a long work and want to reduce page count, 10 point is the smallest you should use.
+If you’re publishing a long work and want to reduce page count, 10 points is the smallest you should use.
 Likewise, for a “large print” edition, use 16 points.
 For other texts like Chapter or Section titles, exercise your creativity.
 Just know your page size; don’t use 48 points in a 6 x 9 book, otherwise, you’ll end up with an entire page just for the chapter title!

 Indenting – There isn’t a strict rule, but it’s not a bad idea to indent the first line of paragraphs 0.5” or less.